sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/bhartRhariH/vijnAnashatakam.md

 This mode of expression created for him a host of admirers and imitators.
 Many a Ŝataka that is still extant in the Sanskrit literature owes its origin to Bhartrihari.
 The modern votary prizes it as a treasure which he deposits in his memory, and many a flashes of poetic expression of his can be traced to an idea from the atakas.
 The undiminished popularity of his works has led Sanskrit scholars to investigate into his works and dispel the mists of antiquity and folk-lore that surrounded and still surround his personality.
 The present work which is attributed to him will probably serve them as a help and guide.

 Thomas Colebrooke, speaking about Bhartrihari in the 2nd volume of his Miscellaneous Essays says, "A beautiful poem has been composed in his name, containing moral reflections which the poet supposes him to make on the discovery of his wife's infidelity.
-It consists of either three or four Ŝatakas or centuries of [couplets\*](# "*Madras reprint Vol. ii.
-P. 6.")
+It consists of either three or four Ŝatakas or centuries of couplets\*[^3]

-This and the last stanza of the present [†](# "Vide St. CIII.")work in which the author (Bhartrihari) hopes that his Vairagya Ŝataka alone would invoke thoughts about the disgust ofthe world in the hearts of the worldly men (**गृहस्थ**);and that his lucid Ŝataka-traya would gratify the purified Hearts', have led us to believe the present work to be Bhartrihari's.
+This and the last stanza of the present †[^4]work in which the author (Bhartrihari) hopes that his Vairagya Ŝataka alone would invoke thoughts about the disgust ofthe world in the hearts of the worldly men (**गृहस्थ**);and that his lucid Ŝataka-traya would gratify the purified Hearts', have led us to believe the present work to be Bhartrihari's.
 The Manuscript ends in **“इति श्रीभर्तृहरिविरचितं** **विज्ञानशतकं चतुर्थम्. "**

+[^3]: "*Madras reprint Vol. ii.
+P. 6."

+[^4]: "Vide St. CIII."

 This is the outward aspect of the work.
 In order to prove the present work to be his, we shall have to consider the internal as well as the external evidences relating to it, which may be brought before our notice.
 As the book is undoubtedly old, traditional stories would lose the greater bulk in sifting them as reliable evidences.
 Let us now turn towards any internal evidence that may be found out.